grnet/synnefo/docs/plankton-api-guide.rst

 Update an Image
 ---------------

-In Plankton, an image can be updated either by re-registering with different metadata, or by using the request described in the present subsection.
+In Cyclades/Image, an image can be updated either by re-registering with different metadata, or by using the request described in the present subsection.

 In Glance, an update is implemented as a *PUT* request on ``/images`` URI.
 The method described bellow is not part of the Glance API.

 ====================== ====== ======== ======
-URI                    Method Plankton Glance
+URI                    Method Image    Glance
 ====================== ====== ======== ======
 ``/images``            PUT    **✘**    ✔
 ``/images/<image-id>`` PUT    ✔        **✘**
 ====================== ====== ======== ======

-The following refers only to the Plankton implementation.
+The following refers only to the Cyclades/Image implementation.

 **image-id** is explained at :ref:`id-ref`